e34s/e34-client/README.md

 - install the HTML publisher plugin
 - set ``System.setProperty(“hudson.model.DirectoryBrowserSupport.CSP”, “”)`` in order to allow publishing of the HTML report
 - in the job configuration add a Post-Build-Action to publish the report
-- adapt the paths if required to your actual report location
+- change the paths if required to your actual report location

 ![alt text](/images/html-publisher.PNG "HTML publisher setup")